bie7u/lite_blog/README.md

 ## About

-This project is built using [list your technologies, e.g., React, Node.js, Python, etc.].
+This project is built using [Django, HTMX, CKEDITOR].
-It aims to [explain the goal or purpose in detail].
+It aims to provide basic blogging software.

 ---

-## Why Run This Project?

-- To solve [describe the problem].
-- To help [target audience or users].
-- To provide [unique advantages or features].

----

 ## Features

-- Feature 1: Description of feature 1.
-- Feature 2: Description of feature 2.
+- Adding articles by admin
+- Adding categories by admin
+- Reading articles by users
+- Sort articles by categories
+- Links to social media's
-- Feature 3: Description of feature 3.
+- Photo of blogger

 ---